Pearlie

-Pearlie is an animated comedy series based on the children's book series Pearlie the Park Fairy by Wendy Harmer.
-Pearlie is a co-production between Australian children's television producer Sticky Pictures and Canadian animation house Nelvana Limited.
-The series aired on Network Ten in Australia, YTV in Canada, Pop Girl in the United Kingdom, and Qubo in the United States.
-26 episodes were produced.
+Pearlie is a Canadian-Australian animated comedy television series based on the children's book series Pearlie the Park Fairy by Wendy Harmer.
+Pearlie is a co-production between Sticky Pictures and Nelvana Limited.
+The series aired on Network Ten in Australia, YTV in Canada, Pop Girl in the United Kingdom, and Qubo in the United States on September 19, 2009.
+26 episodes with 1 season were produced.

 Synopsis

-Pearlie is a park fairy appointed by Fairy Headquarters to keep Jubilee Park in order.
+Pearlie is a fairy appointed by Fairy Headquarters to keep Jubilee Park in the city in order.
 She is full of over-the-top plans for parties and events for the park and its residents, and as she puts it, "everything has to be perfect" for whatever it is she's planning.
-She is assisted by Jasper, an elf who prefers to not do any real work.
-There is also Opal, an outback fairy from Australia sent to learn the ropes of park management from Pearlie.
+She is assisted by Jasper, an elf who is kind-hearted but prefers to not do any real work.
+There is also Opal, a fairy from Australia sent to learn the ropes of park management from Pearlie.

 Pearlie's cousin Saphira is jealous of Pearlie's popularity in the fairy world and desperately wants her to be fired.
 With her assistant Ludwig, a common bat, Saphira sets out to spoil perky Pearlie's day any way she can.
 Pearlie remains oblivious, always thinking the best of her cousin, while Opal and Jasper are aware of Saphira's plans.